-The overall target population for this survey was noninstitutionalized persons ages 18 and older, living in the U.S., including Alaska and Hawaii.
+The overall target population for this survey was non-institutionalized persons ages 18 and older, living in the U.S., including Alaska and Hawaii.

 This study featured a stratified random sample from the ATP.
-The sample was allocated according to the following strata, in order: Asian Americans (including those who identify as Asian in combination with another race), Black Americans (including those who identify as Black in combination with another race), U.S.-born Hispanics, foreign-born Hispanics, tablet households, high school education or less, not registered to vote, people ages 18 to 34, uses internet weekly or less, nonvolunteers, and all other categories not already falling into any of the above.
+The sample was allocated according to the following strata, in order: parents of children 11 or younger who responded to the Wave 63 Kids and Screens survey, tablet households, U.S.-born Hispanics, foreign-born Hispanic adults, high school education or less, foreign-born Asian adults, not registered to vote, people ages 18 to 34, uses internet weekly or less, non-Hispanic Black adults, nonvolunteers and all other categories not already falling into any of the above.

-The Asian, Black, U.S.-born and foreign-born Hispanic strata were oversampled relative to their share of the U.S. adult population.
+Panelists who responded to the Wave 63 Kids and Screens survey and had of children 11 or younger at the time were sampled with certainty.
 The remaining strata were sampled at rates designed to ensure that the share of respondents in each stratum is proportional to its share of the U.S. adult population to the greatest extent possible.
 Respondent weights are adjusted to account for differential probabilities of selection as described in the Weighting section below.